 The young Choi served as Master Takeda’s assistant and student.
 Consistent with the training methods of those days, Master Takeda’s training methods with the young Choi was both tough and rigorous.

 Yong Sul Choi remained in Japan for 35 years training under Master Takeda.
 Near the end of World War II, Grand Master Choi returned to Korea and opened a small school in Taegu, the third largest city in Korea.
 He began training a small group of students informally.
-Yong Sul Choi is credited with the founding of modern day Hapkido.
+Yong Sul Choi is credited with the founding of modern day Hapkido History.

 Grand Master Bong Soo Han met and began training in Hapkido with Yong Sul Choi shortly after the end of the Korean War.
 In the ensuing years, Grand Master Han established a close and devoted association with Yong Sul Choi, founder of Hapkido.